ludovica-iannone/projects-portfolio-/README.md

 # Ludovica Iannone — Projects Portfolio

-A selection of professional and acacademic projects developed during the European Master in Business Studies (EMBS).
+A selection of professional and academic projects developed during the European Master in Business Studies (EMBS).
 Focus: market analysis, sustainability metrics, and data-driven strategy.

 # Index